-- Hold a valid, unencumbered RN license in the state of Ohio - Complete all prerequisites courses with a grade of "C" or higher.
-Grades of "C-" must be repeated. - Complete a Progression to Major form with their academic adviser. - Achieve a 2.75 minimum GPA in the prerequisite courses (physical education and electives are not included in the calculations) - RNs must also achieve a grade of "C" or higher in the science prerequisites. - Please note: Science prerequisites may not be repeated more than once in order to achieve the "C" minimum.
+- Hold a valid, unencumbered RN license in the United States - Complete all prerequisites courses with a grade of "C" or higher.
+Grades of "C-" or lower must be repeated.
+Minimum cumulative GPA must be 2.0 or above. - Complete a Progression to Major form with their academic adviser. - Please note: Science prerequisites may not be repeated more than once to achieve the "C" minimum.